-Staff are advised to always check that they are using the correct version of any policy/ procedure/ guidance rather than referring to locally held copies.
+Staff are advised to always check that they are using the correct version of any policy, procedure or guidance rather than referring to locally held copies.

-The most up to date version of all State Hospital policies/ procedures/ guidance can be found on the intranet:
+The most up to date version of all State Hospital policies, procedures and guidance can be found on the Hospital's Intranet policies page.